nuxy/amazon_s3_sync/README.md

 # Amazon S3 sync

-Synchronize files with an Amazon S3 bucket in across multiple regions.
+Synchronize files with an Amazon S3 bucket across multiple regions.

 This module is **currently in development**.
 You have been warned.